monadicsystems/monadicsystems.github.io/post1.md

 justTheButton = contactArchiveUI someContact
 ```

-Voila!
+There we go!
 Quite simple.

 ## Conclusion

 Lucid does have a concept of template fragments.
+You have to factor out the HTML you want to reuse into its own function, which is slightly less convinient than the chill templates example in the original essay.
+The chill template in the original essay doesn't require you to factor out anything from the base template, but only annotate the fragment with an identifier that you use to refer to it.